 The goal of the research program in the Nephrology Division is the acquisition of new knowledge to advance the understanding of kidney biology and the pathogenesis and treatment of renal disease.
 Basic science research is conducted in renal physiology, cell biology, epithelial transport, renal growth and development, immunology and inflammation, acute renal failure, diabetic nephropathy, molecular genetics, and polycystic kidney disease.
 State-of-the-art experimental methods include patch clamp, molecular biology, transgenic and knockout mice, confocal microscopy, tubule microperfusion, fluorimetry, and RNA interference.
 Clinical trials include projects on vascular access, the pathogenesis of hypertension in chronic renal disease, renal epidemiology, and nephropathy susceptibility genes.

-The Division of Pulmonary and Critical Care Medicine has an active research program, which includes projects in pulmonary physiology, host-pathogen interactions, human genetics, gene regulation, cytoskeletal dynamics, cell signaling, cancer biology, oxidant biochemistry, and vascular biology.
+The Division of Pulmonary/Critical Medicine has an active research program, which includes projects in pulmonary physiology, host-pathogen interactions, human genetics, gene regulation, cytoskeletal dynamics, cell signaling, cancer biology, oxidant biochemistry, and vascular biology.
 These projects are focused on lung disorders, such as pulmonary hypertension, interstitial lung disease, sarcoidosis, lung cancer, and acute lung injury.

 The Rheumatic Diseases Division has been a leader in research to understand the causes of diseases such as rheumatoid arthritis, ankylosing spondylitis, and systemic lupus erythematosus (SLE).
 The goal of these studies is to not only understand why these conditions occur, but to help design and test new therapies to improve the lives of patients.